 If you think pumpkin spice is solely for sweets, this savory stew will change your mind.
 Rich in root veggies like parsnips, carrots and onions, this garden stew's earthy base of mushroom broth braises the vegetables to peak, melt-in-your-mouth tenderness.

 One serving supplies a substantial two cups for only 220 calories and a whopping 7 grams of fiber.

 Get the Saucy Braised Root Vegetable Entrée recipe and nutrition info here.

-Top these with a drizzle of a maple syrup, crunchy pecans and a dollop of Greek yogurt for an extra dose of protein and gut-healthy probiotics.
+Top these with a drizzle of maple syrup, a sprinkle of crunchy pecans, and a dollop of Greek yogurt for an extra dose of protein and gut-healthy probiotics.

 Get the Pumpkin Spice Protein Pancakes recipe and nutrition info here.

 5. Pumpkin Chocolate Muffins